apankrat/js-noisy-gradient/README.md

 Here it's done with WebGL, which is probably one of more esoteric uses of this lovely framework.

+In fact, this is probably what makes the whole thing notable.
+If you ever wondered how to apply WebGL in a purely aesthetic capacity, this is *the* example of that.

 ### 2D canvas ###

 There's also a pure `2D canvas` version, but be advised that it